Understanding Suspension and Revocation

 - Plan contingencies: Consider temporary workforce plans to handle any staffing gaps.

-- Emergency compliance audits: We conduct an immediate review of your systems to identify vulnerabilities.
+We will conduct an immediate review of your systems and documents, identifying any vulnerabilities.

-- Response preparation: Our lawyers will draft the formal response to UKVI’s suspension or revocation notice.
+Our lawyers will draft the formal response to UKVI’s suspension or revocation notice with supporting evidence.

-- Reinstatement strategy: If suspended, we aim for full reinstatement.
-If revoked, we advise on judicial review and reapplication.
+We aim for full reinstatement.
+If revoked, we advise on judicial review and prepare your reapplication.

-Contact Lexington Ashworth Solicitors today for urgent assistance with sponsor licence suspension or revocation.
+Contact Lexington Ashworth today for urgent assistance with sponsor licence suspension or revocation.
 Our experienced team will work with integrity and precision to help reinstate your licence and safeguard your workforce.
+Call us now to speak with our specialist immigration lawyers for immediate support.